Why Fiber is the Magic Pregnancy Supplement

 Why fiber supplementation is especially beneficial during pregnancy

+From fresh fruit to grains and nuts, supplements are another option in addition to fiber-rich foods.
+This can be especially true during pregnancy.
+A healthy pregnancy starts with a healthy diet, which is why nourishing foods, prenatal vitamins, and nutritional supplements are so important.
 Fiber has many benefits during pregnancy, including improved nutrient absorption and blood sugar levels.
 It also curtails excessive weight gain, relieves constipation, and helps avoid hemorrhoid formation.

 What is the best fiber supplement for pregnancy?

 With so many different types of fiber supplements on the market, it can be difficult to identify which supplement is best for you.
 When researching supplements, select one that's easily digested, with the fewest side effects, but effective.
 In addition, ensure the supplement you choose is made without additional preservatives, color, and artificial ingredients.
 Psyllium fiber has less gastrointestinal symptoms because it is nonfermenting.
-Natalist’s pregnancy-safe all-natural, plant-based fiber supplement is clinically-proven to relieve constipation, hemorrhoids, and support a healthy digestive system with minimal side effects.
+Natalist’s pregnancy-safe all-natural, plant-based fiber supplement is clinically-proven to relieve constipation and hemorrhoids, and support a healthy digestive system with minimal side effects.

 Precautions to keep in mind when taking fiber supplements